mozilla-ai/encoderfile/docs/building_encoderfiles/docker.md

 ## Mounting Assets

-The Docker container needs access to 2 things to build an Encoderfile:
+The Docker container needs access to two elements to build an Encoderfile:

 - An Encoderfile config file—passed via `-f path/to/your/config_file.yml` using the CLI
 - Model assets (ONNX file, tokenizer, `config.json`, etc.), referenced by relative or absolute paths in `config.yml`.